 - The sales rank (also known as BSR for “best seller rank”) of a product on Amazon is number that represents a snapshot in time of how recently and how many units an item is selling compared to other products within the same Amazon category.

 - A low sales rank number means more sales.
 A #1 best seller is selling the best.

-- A high sales rank means fewer sales.
+- A high sales rank means fewer recent sales.

 - Low ranking items are more likely to sell faster than high ranking items.

 - Sales rank is relative to the number of items in a category.
-A rank of 1 million in books is in the top 2%, which is very different from 1 million in toys, the top 15 or 20%.
+A rank of 1 million in books is in the top 2%, which is very different from 1 million in toys, the top 15%.
 (Be sure to download our free Amazon category sales rank chart so you can keep track of the sales ranks for each Amazon category.)

 - High sales rank might mean fewer recent sales, but don’t skip over one crucial piece of information in that statement: An item with a high sales rank has had sales, just not necessarily recent sales.
 If something sold before, it could potentially sell again.

 So back to our topic for today…here are the 5 times you don’t need to be afraid of buying high ranked items to resell on Amazon: